 Drs.
 Stein and Jones join board of directors of Discovery Center Science Museum.
 The Rocky Mountain Teacher Education Program begins.

 CSMATE moves into the newly built Natural and Environmental Sciences Building with two specially designed Learning Studios.
 Ms. Barry Carroll joins the staff of CSMATE as a Program Coordinator.
 Dr. Stephen Thompson joins the staff of CSMATE as an Associate Director.
-CSMATE begins its partnership with Annenberg/CPB to offer distance professional development courses for
+CSMATE begins its partnership with Annenberg/CPB to offer distance professional development courses for teachers.

 Ms. Courtney Butler joins the staff of CSMATE as the Assistant to the Director.